GUIDE TO AREA ATTRACTIONS

 Whether you’re making a day of it, or the whole week, we’ve got you covered!
 In addition to Patriots Week events, there are so many other things to do and places to see in and around downtown Trenton.

-You’ll find the New Jersey State Museum and its planetarium, New Jersey State House, Patriots Theater at the War Memorial, Passage Theatre at Mill Hill Park, Trenton City Museum at Ellarslie Mansion and, of course, dozens of fabulous restaurants.
+In the city, you’ll find the New Jersey State Museum and planetarium, the historic New Jersey State House, Patriots Theater at the War Memorial, Passage Theatre, Artworks/Trenton, the Trenton City Museum at Ellarslie Mansion and dozens of fabulous restaurants.

 Old Barracks Museum